drgullin/icheck/README.md

 ```
 {
   // auto init on domready
   init: true,

   // auto handle ajax loaded inputs (any inputs inside the HTML ajax-requests will be customized automatically)
   ajax: false,

   // fastclick plugin replacement, works without dependencies (removes a 300ms delay between a physical tap and the firing the changes on mobile browsers).
 Compatible with but doesn't require http://github.com/ftlabs/fastclick
-  uber: true,
+  tap: true,

   // these are a default classnames used by ichech (# are replaced with className.base)
   className: {
     base: 'icheck', // classname to search for and customize
     div: '#-item', // classname to add for a styler div
     area: '#-area-', // classname to add to styler, when "area" option is used
     input: '#-input', // classname to add to original input
     label: '#-label' // classname to add to assigned labels
   },

-  // global styles appended to <head> for a classnames
-  style: {
-    // styles that are used to hide original inputs (! are replaced with ' !important')
-    input: 'position:absolute!;display:block!;outline:none!;opacity:0!;z-index:-99!;',

-    // styles that are used to increase a clickable area (# are replaced with the actual value)
+  // styles appended to <head> for increasing a clickable area (# are replaced with the actual value) for className.area:after
-    area: 'position:absolute;display:block;content:"";top:#;bottom:#;left:#;right:#;'
-  },
+  areaStyle: 'position:absolute;display:block;content:"";top:#;bottom:#;left:#;right:#;',

-  // default callbacks (if set to false, callback won't be fired)
+  // global callbacks (if set to false, callback will never be fired)
   callbacks: {
-    ifCreated: false
+    ifCreated: function() {
+      // this is just an example
+    }
   },
 }
 ```